openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 Start the Component
 ***********************

-After you connect to the Devstack virtual machine as the **edxapp** user, you can start the individual components.
+After you connect to the devstack virtual machine as the **edxapp** user, you can start the individual components.

 ===============
 Start the LMS
 ===============

-When you run the LMS on Devstack, the command updates requirements and compiles assets, unless you use the ``fast`` option.
+When you run the LMS on devstack, the command updates requirements and compiles assets, unless you use the ``fast`` option.

 The command uses the file ``lms/envs/devstack.py``.
 This file overrides production settings for the LMS.

-To run the LMS on Devstack, follow these steps.
+To run the LMS on devstack, follow these steps.

 #. :ref:`Connect to the Devstack virtual machine<Connect to Devstack VM>`.